 Master's in Child Counseling

 In addition to fundamentals like child counseling techniques and ethics, students will also learn how to work with children who are considered gifted or suffer from learning and developmental disabilities, such as autism.
 Consisting of a total of 60 credit hours, studies are typically composed of classroom lectures, seminars, supervised field experience and a thesis paper or project.
 Other required credits might include:

 - Play therapy

 Popular Career Options

-Graduates of a master's degree program in child and adolescent counseling can go on to achieve several positions within mental health facilities, community outreach programs, hospitals and healthcare centers, and counseling services.
-Some specific careers might include:
+Graduates of a master's degree program in child and adolescent counseling can go on to work within mental health facilities, community outreach programs, hospitals, healthcare and counseling service centers.
+Some specific job titles include:

 - Child counselor